USED255/Annotations2Sub/README.md

 ASS subtitles are a common external subtitle format, short for Advanced SubStation Alpha.
 They not only display timing and text like ordinary subtitles, but also allow specifying fonts, colors, and positions, and even adding animations and effects, enabling precise control over how subtitles appear on screen and providing a richer viewing experience.

-This tool can help you convert YouTube annotations into subtitle files, which you can then play or add to your videos.
+This tool can help you convert YouTube annotations into ASS subtitle files, which you can then play or add to your videos.
 If you do not need this feature, it is recommended to use [AnnotationsRestored](https://github.com/isaackd/AnnotationsRestored).

 Acknowledgments:
 [omarroth](https://archive.org/details/youtubeannotations),